-Neither of the earbuds in question has active noise cancelling, and for that matter neither has very effective passive isolation.
+Neither of the earbuds in question has active noise canceling, and for that matter neither has very effective passive isolation.
 As the below charts show, both headsets do an okay job of blocking out sounds above 1000Hz, but any low, rumbling sounds will likely be audible despite getting the best possible fit with the buds.

 One reason neither the Pixel Buds A-Series nor Pixel Buds (2020) isolates noise very well could be the one-size-fits-most wings on both headsets aren’t going to fit everyone perfectly.
 Silicone ear tips often struggle to keep sounds at bay if they’re too thin, which could be a factor here.
 Though the lack of effective isolation is a significant drawback for many people, if you’re looking for a pair of workout earbuds, it’s best for your safety to choose a pair that lets you remain aware of your surroundings.

 Does the sound quality differ between the Google Pixel Buds (2020) and Pixel Buds A-Series?

 The biggest drawback of the Google Pixel Buds A-Series is that its maximum volume output is extremely quiet when hooked up to some Android phones, though it is fixable.
 The A-Series is roughly 25dB quieter than the average pair of true wireless earbuds when this problem arises, and if you want to fix this you’ll have to go through your Android’s developer settings.
 We’re hoping Google will fix this issue with a firmware update, but for now, it’s a frustrating quirk of the A-Series buds.

 Related: What is frequency response?